 - Emotional distress, including depression, PTSD, and anxiety

 - Mental anguish and suffering

 Some individuals may have other damages.
 Working with an experienced car accident lawyer increases the chance of recovering compensation for all damages.
 Your attorney works with you and your physicians to carefully document all damages related to your personal injury claim.

-What Happens if I am Partially to Blame for a Distracted Driving Accident?
+What Happens if I am Partially to Blame for a Distracted Driving Accident in Baltimore, MD?

 An insurance company for another driver may try to blame you for causing the distracted driving accident.
 The company uses this tactic to avoid paying your claim.

 Under Maryland’s strict pure contributory negligence law, you cannot recover compensation for an accident that is partially your fault.
 If you contributed to the cause of a distracted driving accident, you are barred from receiving any money for a claim.

 Therefore, insurance companies have an incentive to try to blame the victim for contributing to the cause of the crash.
 Contact an attorney immediately if you are being accused of any fault for the crash.